 - Slightly hard to use especially for beginners

-8- Tippmann X7 Phenom Assault
+8- Tippmann X7 Phenom Assault (The Ultimate Option)

 Like the Tippmann A5, the X7 Phenom is insanely customizable.
 The tactical visual modification looks fanatic sitting over the lightweight frame.
 The paintball gun is equipped with a single mechanical shot, though you can always upgrade it to the E-Grip which is completely auto, single shot fire modes, and 3 round burst.